 You wake up in the middle of a cold night and feel a chill.
 As you drag your feet to your thermostat, you turn on the furnace to blow hot air.
-After a couple of minutes, you notice a lack of hot air circulating throughout your home, and you immediately start to wonder why your furnace isn’t blowing hot air.
+After a couple of minutes, you notice a lack of hot air circulating throughout your home, and you immediately start to wonder, “Why is my furnace not heating?”

-At Monkey Wrench Plumbing, Heating & Air, we’ve worked on hundreds of furnaces throughout Los Angeles and the surrounding areas.
+At Monkey Wrench Plumbing, Heating, Air & Electric, we’ve worked on hundreds of furnaces throughout Los Angeles and the surrounding areas.
 A lack of hot air is a recurring issue we’ve seen homeowners experience with furnace systems.
 Since 2007, we’ve inspected, repaired, or replaced furnaces that experienced a lack of hot air.

 Here are some of the most common reasons why a furnace may not be able to blow hot air.